Shatur/neovim-cmake/README.md

 }
 ```

-Usually you don't need to edit it manually, you can set its values using the `:Telescope cmake <command>` commands.
+Usually you don't need to edit it manually, you can set its values using the `:CMake <command>` commands.

-To make CMake telescope pickers available you should call `require('telescope').load_extension('cmake')`.

 ### CodeLLDB DAP configuration example